-One option is to download a PA Voter Registration form - available in English and Spanish - and mail to your local County Bounty Board of Elections.
+Another option is to download a PA Voter Registration form - available in English and Spanish - and mail it to your local County Bounty Board of Elections.
 Locate your local office here.
 You can also pick up these forms in person.
 Find information for your local County Board of Elections here.

 Registration forms in Pennsylvania should also be available at: